At Bournemouth School

 - internal isolation (students follow a separate timetable);

-- fixed term exclusion;
+- fixed term suspension;

 - permanent exclusion (very rarely used).